nvda-es/devguides_translation/original_docs/nvdaPy3.md

 2. Add-ons community and other stakeholders must be given guidance regarding Python 3 transition.
 3. Add-on developers are asked to start porting their add-ons to Python 3.

-Estimated completion for both stages: four to six months after pre-transition steps are completed.
+Estimated completion for both stages: NVDA 2019.3

 ### After transition:

-Start date: TBD
+Start date: after NVDA 2019.3 is released

 1. A beta of NVDA powered by python 3 must be released.
 2. Members of the public should provide beta-level feedback.